Tag: vegetarian (Page 1 of 2)

 Two of the three burritos – delicious!

 Quesobirria tacos are all the rage in California these days, and I can see why this burrito version has become so popular.
 I loved the softness and elasticity of the tortilla after microwaving it.
 The filling was tasty, and the cheese worked well to mellow the strong flavors of the birria.
-My daughter also really liked them.
-I can see ordering this time and again.
-The burritos are $5 each at the restaurants, so you get a small discount ordering through here (plus you don’t have to go to LA to get them).
+My daughter also really liked them, so much so that we’ve ordered them three times already.
+The burritos are $5 each at the restaurants, so you were getting a small discount ordering through here (plus you don’t have to go to LA to get them).

 Comal, Oakland